Social Justice

 Brittney Griner has lost her appeal on her nine-year prison sentence for drug possession in Russia.

-According to reports, the rejection could be a step closer for Griner to get out on a possible high-stakes prisoner swap between Moscow and the United States.
+According to reports, the rejection could be a step closer for Griner to get out on a possible high-stakes prisoner swap.
+The swap would be between Moscow and the United States.

 Why did Brittney Griner appeal her sentence?

 The eight-time all-star center with the WNBA’s Phoenix Mercury and an Olympic gold medalist was convicted Aug.
-4 after police said they found vape canisters containing cannabis oil in her luggage at Moscow’s Sheremetyevo Airport.
+4. This happened after police said they found vape canisters containing cannabis oil in her luggage at Moscow’s Sheremetyevo Airport.

 Appearing via video at trial, Griner admitted to having the canisters in her luggage but testified she packed them inadvertently in her haste to make her flight and had no criminal intent.

-Her defense team maintained that Griner was prescribed cannabis to treat chronic pain and provided statements to the court.
+Her defense team maintained that Griner was prescribed cannabis to treat chronic pain.
+They also provided statements to the court.

 “This has been very traumatic experience, waiting for this day, waiting for the first court, and getting nine years for a crime that I was barely over the significant amount,” Griner told the Moscow hearing on Tuesday.